Þðèé Òàðíîïîëüñêèé Translating Endre Ady

 Several of my Ady translations were published in a joint Russian-Hungarian edition.
 I saw the book for the first time in the Chita labor camp, where a bookshop used to came once a year.
 I bought it and left as gift to my burglar-poet friend.

-I cannot say that I managed to translate Ady.
+I cannot say that I have managed to translate Ady.
 My limited knowledge of Hungarian could bring errors.
 My translations are not natural enough and even not mad enough to render the spirit of Ady.
 Still, somebody can be more successful.
 People climb Everest because they know it exists.